ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 These plugins are, by default, loaded with the predefined builds, such as `ClassicEditor`.
 If you do not have any of them in your editor, install one and add it to your plugin list.

-Please also remember, that the CKBox plugin requires the following dependency plugins to work properly: `ArticlePluginSet`, `PictureEditing`, `ImageUpload`, `LinkImageEditing`, and `CloudServices`.
+Please also remember, that the CKBox plugin requires the following dependency plugins to work properly: `ArticlePluginSet`, `PictureEditing`, `ImageUpload`, and `CloudServices`.
 Except for `ImageUpload` which is, likewise, available in predefined builds, these need to be added manually.

 Finally, add {@link module:ckbox/ckbox~CKBox} to your plugin list and [configure](#configuration) the feature as needed.
 An example configuration may look like this: